Sunday, 14 May 2017

 Chinese New Year, Noyelles, 1918 (Imperial War Museum/2nd Lt David McLellan)

-I have known about this episode for a long time; although little-known in Britain, the CLC’s story has not been a secret.
-I first read of it back in the 1970s, when the Sunday Times Magazine ran a series called The Unofficial History of the 20th Century.
-It mentioned the CLC, and referred in passing to a book by one of its officers, Daryl Klein, “with the nonchalant title With the Chinks.”
-The title stuck in my mind but it was only recently that I was able to confirm that the book existed; it was rediscovered and republished by Naval & Military Press in 2009 and is now available as a download as well as a paperback.
+The CLC’s story has not been a secret, but has rather been forgotten.
+I only knew of it thanks to Klein.
+In 1972 the Sunday Times Magazine ran a series called The Unofficial History of the 20th Century.
+It mentioned the CLC, and referred in passing to a book by Klein “with the nonchalant title With the Chinks.”
+The title stuck in my mind but I could find no trace of it until recently.
+But it has now been rediscovered and republished by Naval & Military Press, and is available as a download as well as in print.

 Klein’s book is based on his diary from December 1917 to May 1918, and covers the training of the labourers at their camp in Shantung (as it was then called), their transport across the Pacific to British Columbia and their stay there, and their onward passage towards France as far as New York.
 It ends there, and does not cover the labourers’ service on the Western Front.
 Nonetheless it is fascinating, the more so because it was published in 1919 and is thus a very contemporary account.
 It is also shocking, confronting the reader with a stunning level of casual prejudice.